How Faster Authentication and Auto-logouts Help Patient Care

 Patient waiting time — or how long it takes to schedule a non-emergency appointment with a physician — is an area of controversy in the healthcare field.
 A study from 2017 found that it takes an average of 24 days to secure a first-time hospital appointment in urban areas across the United States — a growth of 30% on figures from three years previously.
 It is imperative to minimize patient waiting time.

 There are many contributing factors to high wait times.
 But in many cases, a series of small inefficiencies build up to create a disorganized and ineffective working environment.
 Lost passwords and slow logins make it challenging to schedule appointments and accept patients swiftly and efficiently.
-This can be combatted with the right approach to authentication solutions.
+Combat passwords issues with the right approach to faster authentication solutions.

-The same problem is also found in emergency room wait times, but here the issue is even more acute.
-When visiting the ER, patients need to be seen and treated quickly.
+The same problem is even more acute in emergency room wait times.
+Patients in the ER need to be seen and treated quickly.
 If this is not achieved, their well-being suffers, and in some cases, their lives may even be at risk.
 Reducing ER waiting time is a priority for healthcare organizations.

 The median wait time for an ER patient across the 50 states was 103 minutes in 2020.
 While, on average, patients were seen by a nurse or physician within 15 minutes of checking into the ER, they were still left waiting over an hour and a half for a hospital room.
 In California, Maryland, New York, and Delaware, this rose to over 150 minutes, while the District of Columbia had an average wait time of 286 minutes.

 In the ER, minutes — and even seconds — count.
 This is why proximity access tokens that shave valuable seconds of each log-in event have such an important role to play.
-Log-ins are achieved without delay, and then the terminal is auto-locked after use to prevent unauthorized access in a busy environment.
+Let doctors and nurses login without delay.
+Then the terminal auto-locks after use to prevent unauthorized access in a busy environment.

-Medical equipment is incredibly sophisticated, and as such, it is also incredibly expensive.
 Low-field MRI machines can set hospitals back between $150,000 and $1.2 million, while the highest field MRI machines will cost up to $3 million.
 This is just one example from a wide range of different equipment pieces.
-Everything from workstation terminals to medical instruments will need to be costed and paid for.
+The price of running a hospital requires efficient use of investments.
+Medical equipment is incredibly sophisticated and expensive.

 The average length of hospital stay is a difficult metric to analyze.
 But it does represent an important KPI for medical facilities.
 In the main, hospital stay durations are falling each year, from an average of seven days in 1993 to 5.4 days in 2009.
 Over the last ten years, durations have stabilized, climbing to 5.5 days in 2014 before falling again to 5.4 by 2019.

 The reason average stay durations are difficult to analyze is that different patient cases require different treatment lengths.
 Management teams will need to apply this KPI thoughtfully, examining average treatment durations for each separate category of care.
-From here, the average duration can be reduced with a more efficient system of authentication and workstation autolocking.
+From here, a more efficient system of authentication and workstation autolocking can easily reduce the average duration.
 For example, proximity-based tokens and PIN codes.
-Management will also be able to use the centralized platform to monitor care and to examine how this is being delivered.
+More time for doctors, less time for patients to spend in the hospital.

 Like stay duration, the average treatment cost is another difficult-to-analyze metric.
-Specific treatment courses have specific cost profiles, varying greatly depending on the type and duration of the care being delivered.
+Specific treatment courses have specific cost profiles that varies greatly.
+This depends on the type and duration of the care being delivered.
 Data from the COVID-19 pandemic shows us that the average cost of treatment for COVID patients between 21 and 40 years old was $51,389, rising to almost $78,570 for patients between the ages of 41 and 60, suggesting significant disparities in care costs across different age groups.